ROSAT: Position Sensitive Proportional Counters (two) (PSPC)

 There are two Position Sensitive Proportional Counters (PSPC), PSPC-B and PSPC-C, mounted on a carousel within the focal plane turret of ROSAT.
 PSPC-C was intended to be the primary detector for the mission and was used for the bulk of the All-Sky Survey until it was destroyed during the AMCS glitch on 25 January 1991.
 After the glitch, PSPC-B was used for all further observations.
-Two more PSPCs(PSPC-A and PSPC-D) were mounted on ROSAT for ground calibration.
+Two more PSPCs (PSPC-A and PSPC-D) were mounted on ROSAT for ground calibration.

-Each PSPC is a thin-window gas counter.
-Each incoming X-ray photon produces an electron cloud whose position and charge are detected using two wire grids.
-The photon position is determined with an accuracy of about 120 micrometers.
-The electron cloud's charge corresponds to the photon energy, with a nominal spectral bandpass 0.1-2.4 keV.
+Each PSPC was a thin-window gas counter.
+Each incoming X-ray photon produced an electron cloud whose position and charge were detected using two wire grids.
+The photon position was determined with an accuracy of about 120 micrometers.
+The electron cloud's charge corresponded to the photon energy, with a nominal spectral bandpass 0.1-2.4 keV.